spree/spree/guides/content/developer/advanced/seo.markdown

 ---
-title: "SEO Considerations"
+title: "Seo Considerations"
-section: core
+section: advanced
 ---

 Search Engine Optimization is an important area to address when